Muscat International Airport, Oman

 The landside departures hall and the baggage security pre-X-ray queuing area are being extended by an additional 700m² of floor space, providing passenger queuing space for baggage security checks.

 Air traffic control centre

 A new air traffic control centre was opened at the airport as part of the expansion plan in August 2014.
-Unlike the earlier system which used four screens, the new system has a single 56-inch screen which helps to integrate all the facilities.
+Unlike the earlier system which used four screens, the new system has a single 56-in screen, which helps to integrate all the facilities.

 The system, developed by Indra, a Spanish company, helps air controllers to directly get additional information from the aircraft to the radar screen, using a safety network.